Skip to Main Content

 Make a kit with these supplies before an emergency happens.
 Always keep it with your child.
 Do not use expired supplies.

-• 1 packet of water-soluble lubricant.
-Do not use other lubricants such as Vaseline®.
+• 1 packet of water-soluble lubricant: Do not use other lubricants such as Vaseline.

-• 1 packet of tape
+• 1 roll of tape (blue tape)

 • 1 packet of sterile gauze dressing